An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Algorithm

 Throughout Section\;\ref{sec:4} we will frequently refer to the ratio of the number of normal, inverted, and interrupting positions as the ratio $x:y:z$ such that $x+y+z=1$.
 For example, all permutations handled in Section\;\ref{sec:3-4} have the ratio $1:0:0$.

 The goal of the first step, Heuristic Mixing, is to transform an arbitrary permutation into one with the ratio $x:y:0.5$, where $x$ and $y$ are arbitrary.
+The reason for the target ratio is as follows.
+In the next step, we will use an algorithm to make the output ratio $0.5:0.5:0$ so that the problem effectively becomes two smaller instances.
+The algorithm however requires that for its input ratio $x:y:z$, $x$ and $y$ should not be larger than 0.5.
+One way to meet the requirement is to make $z=0.5$, thus Heuristic Mixing is applied first.

 The method is to apply $C\!X$ gates a few times until the desired ratio is (nearly) achieved.
 The following assumption is based on an observation: unstructured or randomly chosen permutations have a ratio close to $x:y:0.5$. \begin{assumption} There exists a composite gate consisting of at most four $C\!X$ and one $C^{n-1}\!X$ gates that transforms a permutation such that the resulting permutation exhibits the ratio $x:y:0.5$. \end{assumption}

 Here we count $X_{i} C\!X_{ij} X_{i}$, $j\ne i$ (so called negative controlled gates) as $C\!X$ gate, too.
 Let us call a composite gate consisting of $t$ $C\!X$ gates a depth-$t$ composite.
 For example, counting the meaningful composites, there exist no depth-0 composites, $2n-2$ depth-$1$ composites,\footnote{The number of interrupting positions can be varied by $C\!X$ gate if the gate's target is the $n$-th bit.
 There exist $2n-2$ such $C\!X$ gates.} at most $(2n-2)\cdot 4 {n \choose 2}$ depth-2 composites, and so on.
-As an algorithm, we may apply depth-$t$ composites one-by-one from $t=0$ to $t=4$ until the ratio hits $x:y:0.5$ exactly, or until all the composites are exhausted.
+As an algorithm, we may apply depth-$t$ composites one by one from $t=0$ to $t=4$ until the ratio hits $x:y:0.5$ exactly, or until all the composites are exhausted.
 When the latter happens, we choose a permutation among the tried ones that are closest to the desired ratio, and then apply one $C^{n-1}\!X$ gate to meet $x:y:0.5$.

 We have carried out numerical tests on random samples for $t\in\{0,1,2,3\}$, plotting $\lambda - 2^{n-1}$ (or $|\lambda - 2^{n-1}|$), where $\lambda$ is the number of interrupting positions in a permutation we can get with depth-$t$ composites that is closest to the desired ratio.
 As the results in Fig.\;\ref{fig:mixing} show, applying a few $C\!X$ composites likely leads to the desired ratio.